Zambia is a landlocked nation in Africa’s southern region.

 Below are exports from Zambia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Zambia’s goods trail Zambian importer spending on foreign products.

-Zambia has highly negative net exports and therefore deep international trade deficits for agricultural machinery, heavy machinery like bulldozers and excavators, computers and other types of machinery.
+Zambia has highly negative net exports and therefore deep international trade deficits for petroleum oils, coke and other petroleum residues under the mineral fuels including oil product category.

 Zambian Export Companies